-We know access to specialist support services for children, such as a Young People's Violence Advisors (YPVAs) Service, reduces the impact of domestic abuse and improves children's safety and health outcomes.
+We know access to specialist support services for children, such as a Young People's Violence Advisors (YPVAs) Service15, reduces the impact of domestic abuse and improves children's safety and health outcomes.
 However, there is already existing evidence of a lack of provision of services for children affected by domestic abuse.
-Action for Children found that children faced barriers to access support in two-thirds of the local authorities in England and Wales that took part in the research, and over 10% of these had no specialist support services available for children at all.
+Action for Children found that children faced barriers to access support in two-thirds of the local authorities in England and Wales that took part in the research, and over 10% of these had no specialist support services available for children at all.16 significantly.
+During the first national lockdown, 57% of Barnardo's frontline staff are concerned about an increase in family conflict and stress, while 45% report a decrease in referrals due to families having less contact with services.
+18 There is a serious risk that children living in abusive households are going unrecognised and unsupported, and the numbers are growing.

 For services that do exist the pandemic has placed additional pressure on them.
 A SafeLives survey of frontline domestic abuse services found that 42% were not able to effectively support child victims of domestic abuse at this time.
-At the same time, the risk to children has increased significantly.
-During the first national lockdown, 57% of Barnardo's frontline staff are concerned about an increase in family conflict and stress, while 45% report a decrease in referrals due to families having less contact with services.
-There is a serious risk that children living in abusive households are going unrecognised and unsupported, and the numbers are growing.
+17 At the same time, the risk to children has increased b) Support for young people in abusive intimate relationships